scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 Consider committing your changes regularly.

-Once you have fixed all the errors you should be able to compile succesfully.
+Once you have fixed all the errors you should be able to compile succesfully in Scala 3.
 Only the migration warnings are remaining.
 The compiler can automatically patch them.
 Add the `-rewrite` compiler option, and compile one more time: